How Much Does Air Duct Cleaning Cost?

 Air Duct Cleaning: DIY vs. Hiring a Professional

 It is not recommended for homeowners to clean air ducts as a DIY project.
-A professional air duct cleaner will have the special equipment needed to properly clean the ductwork thoroughly.
+A professional air duct cleaning service will have the special equipment and air duct cleaning tools needed to properly clean the ductwork thoroughly.
 Improper DIY air duct cleaning can cause damage to the ductwork, lining, insulation, and connections within the HVAC system.
-A licensed, professional cleaner has the correct rotary brushes, high-powered vacuums, and other special equipment to do the job right.
+A licensed, professional cleaner has the correct rotary brushes, high-powered vacuums, and other air duct cleaning machines to do the job right.
 A professional will clean all parts of the system, including the grilles, supply and return ducts, exchangers, diffusers, fans, drip pans, and the air handling unit.
-This takes time and the expertise to know how to clean the ducts and not make the air quality worse.
+This takes time and expertise to know how to clean the ducts and not make the air quality worse.
 If an air duct system is improperly cleaned, it can stir up dust, pollen, debris, and other particulates that are released into the home.
-Homeowners will want to hire an air duct cleaning professional if there is visible mold, insulated ducts that are difficult to access, dust and debris clogging the ducts, or rodent droppings or if construction has recently been done on the home.
+Homeowners will want to hire one of the best air duct cleaning services such as Stanley Steemer if there is visible mold or if there are insulated ducts that are difficult to access, dust and debris clogging the ducts, rodent droppings, or if construction has recently been done on the home.
 Home renovation produces large amounts of dust and debris, and it can get inside the ductwork and recirculate inside the home.

 How to Save Money on Air Duct Cleaning Cost